-Pricing starts at $10 ($7 at the time of writing, due to a sale) for one month, decreasing to $5.83/month if you pay upfront for an entire year (that’s $69.99 paid at once).
+Pricing starts at $10 for one month ($3.5 for the first month), decreasing to $2.05/month if you pay upfront for an entire year (that’s $24.49 paid at once).
 This is as far as the pricing options go, but all the packages now include a welcome addition - 250GB of free SugarSync cloud storage, which you would otherwise pay $9.99/month if purchased separately.

 Payments are accepted using credit cards, Paypal, or Alipay.
 If you’re not happy with the platform, you’re welcome to request a refund within 30 days after the purchase.